How to Succeed at Complex, Continuous Change

 Pause to plan how you will go about change and who needs to be engaged for it to be done well and quickly.
 Sure, push the envelope, but don’t expect your approach to work as planned.
 Monitor progress, work through organizational and individual lack of readiness, and invest in the creation of greater change capacity.

-All along the way, don’t divert your attention until you have either accomplished your objectives or reset your goals to address more-urgent needs.
+All along the way, don’t divert your attention until you have either accomplished your objectives or reset your goals to address more urgent needs.

-The more rigorous thinking you do, the more you will change the way you approach challenges and opportunities.
+The more rigorous thinking you do, the more you will be a successful change leader who doesn’t miss half the change equation, and the more you will improve the way that you approach complex, continuous change.
 And in the end, you’ll be much more satisfied.